Choose a visa

 Family reunion visas for refugees

-If you were separated from your partner or child when you were forced to leave your country, you can apply for them to join you in the UK.
+If you were separated from your partner or child when you were forced to leave your country, they can apply to join you in the UK.

-To apply you must have been given asylum or 5 years’ humanitarian protection, and not have British citizenship.
+Your family members can apply if you have been given asylum or 5 years’ humanitarian protection, and not have British citizenship.

 Other ways to get permission to live in the UK